fischuu/Pipeline-Holoruminant-Meta/README.md

 You can install the pipeline by cloning this repository

-The recommended setup is to have a separated pipeline folder (the cloned repository), that carries the functionality and that must not changed by the user.
+The recommended setup is to have a separated pipeline folder (the cloned repository), that carries the functionality.

-Then the project should have somewhere an own folder and a few configuration files are copied to it.
+Then the project should have somewhere an own folder and the required configuration files are copied to it.
 These are mainly

 ```